The Cost of Information: The Case of Constant Marginal Costs

 \section{Verification and Falsification}

+All the specifications of the LLR cost we have discussed in the previous sections have the property that the coefficients are symmetric across states, so that $\beta_{ij}=\beta_{ji}$.
+In this section we explain why some information costs are best modeled by specifications that break this symmetry.

 It is well understood that verification and falsification are fundamentally different forms of empirical research.
 This can be seen most clearly through Karl Popper's famous example of the statement ``all swans are white.''
 Regardless of how many white swans are observed, no amount of evidence can imply that the next one will be white.
 However, observing a single black swan is enough to prove the statement false.
 Popper's argument highlights a crucial asymmetry between verification and falsification.
-A given experiment, such as the observation of swans, can make it feasible to reject an hypothesis, yet have no power to prove that the same hypothesis is true.
+A given experiment, such as the observation of swans, can make it feasible to reject a hypothesis, yet have no power to prove that the same hypothesis is true.

 This principle extends from science to everyday life.
-In a legal case, the type of evidence necessary to prove that a person is guilty can be quite different from the the type of evidence necessary to demonstrate that a person is innocent.
+In a legal case, the type of evidence necessary to prove that a person is guilty can be quite different from the type of evidence necessary to demonstrate that a person is innocent.
 In a similar way, corroborating the claim ``Ann has a sibling'' might require empirical evidence (such as the outcome of a DNA test) that is distinct from the sort of evidence necessary to prove that she has no siblings.
-These examples lead to the question of how to capture Popper's distinction between verification and falsification in a formal model of information acquisition.